CodeInBrackets/OuroborosDevelopment/README.md

 Current developers not only write code, they change their hat in daily basis to provide yet a long set of skill.
 Lets review them and share a bit of the knowledge we have.

 ###Disclaimer
-All ideas expressed within these pages are my personal opinion and experience.
-They should not be taken in any way as representing any other person, organisation, or entity.
-Some of this opinions can and will change over time based on experience.
+All concepts expressed within these pages are written from my own experience.
+They should not be taken in any way as representing any other person, organization, or entity.
+Some of this practices will change over time due new tooling or practices.

 ###Licensing